 How is the curriculum for EYFS organised?

-Within the EYFS through our curriculum we incorporate the ‘Statutory Framework for EYFS’ and ‘Development Matters 2020 - non statutory guidelines', as well as other experiences and opportunities which best meet the developmental needs of the children in our school.
+We follow the statutory guidance for the Early Years Foundation Stage throughout the early years.
+The document supports children’s development and learning from birth to 5 years of age and is supported by ‘Development Matters 2020 - non statutory guidelines', as well as other experiences and opportunities which best meet the developmental needs of the children in our school.

 The curriculum and early years practice have been shaped with respect to the four overarching principles: